kuru0004/mens_tennis_outcomes/README.md

 ## Results and Discussion

 The results of this two-week project yielded an accuracy of 60%.
 All three models are within 1% (!!need to check!!) of this value.
-Accuracy is an acceptable metric since this is an eminently balanced class problem: For every winner, there is a loser
+Accuracy is an acceptable metric since this is an eminently balanced class problem: For every winner, there is a loser.

 Interestingly, all three models considered here yielded very similar accuracy using the same features.
 For the two tree-based methods, the hyper-parameters were tuned.
 It is likely that the Random Forest model is nearly optimally tuned, but the Gradient-boosted Tree models may benefit from additional tuning.